Making homemade chicken stock is easy!

 1 Put the leftover bones and skin from a chicken carcass into a large stock pot.
 Add vegetables like celery, onion, carrots, parsley.

 2 Bring to a boil and immediately reduce heat to bring the stock to barely a simmer.
 Simmer partially covered at least 4 hours, occasionally skimming off any foam that comes to the surface.

-3 Remove the bones and vegetables with a slotted spoon, and strain the stock through a fine mesh sieve.
+3 Remove the bones and vegetables with a slotted spoon or spider ladle, and strain the stock through a fine mesh sieve.

 4 If making stock for future use in soup you may want to reduce the stock by simmering an hour or two longer to make it more concentrated and easier to store.